+Common or European starlings are invasive in many parts of the world, and even in their native range they can quickly become an overwhelming nuisance.
 But what makes these birds – which are energetic, adaptable and sociable – so undesirable?

 - Noise: Starlings have loud, raspy screeches and squawks in their vocal repertoire, with no sense of musical harmony that might otherwise make their sounds more pleasing.
 Both adults and juveniles can be insistent with their vocalizations, keeping up the cacophony for long periods of time.

 - Flocks: Starlings are highly gregarious and form large flocks year-round.
 Even in the midst of the breeding season when many birds are naturally territorial and solitary, starlings may congregate in flocks of hundreds or thousands.
 Such large flocks can quickly overwhelm a bird feeding station and usurp food from any other birds that might visit, taking a big bite out of a bird feeding budget.